osuagwu/laradmin/packages/bethelchika/laradmin/docs/auth_verification.md

 # Auth verification
-Laradmin provides verification system that allows to verify a LoginAttempt model.
-The Login attempt model is save when a user logs in or following a successful verification.
+Laradmin provides verification system that allows you to verify a LoginAttempt model.
+The Login attempt model is saved when a user logs in or following a successful verification.

-Each time an authenticated user makes a request, LoginAttempt information is extracted from the request.
+How often a request is examined for verification depends on the *laradmin.login_attempt_check* config. depending the config, when an authenticated user makes a request, LoginAttempt information is extracted from the request.
 The extracted information is checked against the previous LoginAttempt by the user.
 The user is forced to undergo a verification process if there is no previous verified matching  attempt.

+It is possible to change how tight the requirements for matching a previous attempt with a current attempt, by changing the columns of the LoginAttempt model table that are used in the comparison.
+For example removing the *ip* column could reduce the number of times a user is asked to verify their account if the user is using an internet connect that constantly varies the WAN IP.
+See the config *laradmin.login_attempt_match_columns* for more details.

 ## Verification Channels
 Verification process are completed by verification channels.
 Out of the box, Laradmin provides password, email and security question channels.
 A channel class should implement the BethelChika\Laradmin\AuthVerification\Contracts\Channel interface.